 (A) Nonpartisan general elections shall be held at the times and on the dates as provided by the general laws of Ohio.
 Political Party affiliations shall not be printed on petitions or on the ballot.

-(B) To qualify for the general election, petitions of candidacy for the offices of Mayor/President of Council, , and Council members at large, shall contain valid signatures of 50 electors of the City.
+(B) To qualify for the general election, petitions of candidacy for the offices of Mayor/President of Council, and Council members at large, shall contain valid signatures of 50 electors of the City.
 To qualify for the general election, petitions of candidacy for the office of ward Council member shall contain valid signatures of 25 electors of the ward.

 (C) Write-in candidates are expressly prohibited.